-B. Procedures for Hearings before a Disciplinary Review Committee.
+C. Preliminary Hearing before a Disciplinary Review Committee

-- Within ten (10) business days of the appointment of the Disciplinary Review Committee, the Disciplinary Review Committee shall conduct a preliminary hearing to which the Dean of Student Services & Enrollment Management or appropriate administrator and the student shall be invited.
+- 1. Within ten (10) business days of the appointment of the Disciplinary Review Committee, the Disciplinary Review Committee shall conduct a preliminary hearing to which the Associate Vice President of Student Affairs or appropriate administrator and the student shall be invited.
 During the preliminary hearing: - a.
-The Dean or appropriate administrator shall provide a written statement of charges against the student which shall include the information listed in Section IV.C.1. - b.
-The Committee shall set a date and time for the hearing no later than ten (10) business days from the date of the preliminary hearing. - The Dean or appropriate administrator and the student shall exchange any documents they expect to present to the Disciplinary Review Committee.
+The Associate Vice President of Student Affairs or appropriate administrator shall provide a written statement of charges against the student which shall include the information listed in Section II.C.1. - b.
+The Committee shall set a date and time for the hearing no later than ten (10) business days from the date of the preliminary hearing. - c.
+The Associate Vice President of Student Affairs or appropriate administrator and the student shall exchange any documents they want to present at the Disciplinary Review Hearing.
+Each party shall also exchange any questions planned for witnesses. - d.
+The student shall provide the Associate Vice President of Student Affairs or appropriate administrator and the Committee with one's current address and telephone number.